waddlaw/AutoBench/AutoBench_QuickGuide.md

 5. Run `./AutoBench "Input.hs"`

 ## Test Files
-Test files are simply Haskell modules that contain test programs, test data generator (or user-specified test data), and test suites.
+Test files are simply Haskell modules that contain test programs, test data generators (or user-specified test data), and test suites.
 These are referred to collectively as *test inputs*, and are explained in the following subsection.

 ### Test Inputs
 #### Test Suites